Fuyuan County, Yunnan

 Fuyuan (富源 (Fùyuán)) is under the administration of Qujing City, in the east of Yunnan province, China, bordering Guizhou province to the east.

+Geography

+Fuyuan County is in the east of Yunnan.
+It borders Panzhou and Xingyi, Guizhou to the east, Luoping County to the south, Qilin District and Zhanyi District to the west and Xuanwei to the north.

 Administrative divisions

 Fuyuan County has 2 subdistricts, 9 towns and 1 ethnic township.